nickypockets/RENDER_RNP20_Tools/README.md

 - Use dates or epoch numbers on X-axis
 - Show/hide original burns line
 - Display sigma bands for volatility analysis

+**Important:** This step is required before running policy simulations as it calculates the burn growth rates that the policy mechanism uses.

 ### 3. Run Simulations